CyberThagavalForensics/CyberThagavalForensics-Portfolio/case3-email-phishing-detection/README.md

 # Case 3: Email Header Phishing Detection

 **Scenario**
-Analysis of a suspicious email header to identify phishing indicators and trace the real sender.
+Analysis of a suspicious email claiming to be from SBI, requesting account verification.

-**Sample Email Header Used**
-Reconstructed from common public phishing examples (synthetic for demonstration – no real email).
+**Email Details**
+- From: communications.sbi.co.in (spoofed)
+- Subject: Explore Smarter Payments & Easier Withdrawals With Yono SBI
+- Received: 18 August 2025

 **Tools Used**
-- Manual header parsing
+- Gmail "Show Original" for header extraction
-- MX Toolbox (SPF/DKIM check)
+- MX Toolbox Email Header Analyzer
-- WhoIs & IP geolocation lookup

 **Key Findings**
-- "From" address spoofed: Display name "SBI Bank" but sender domain @random-domain.xyz
+- SPF: Fail
+- DKIM: Fail
+- DMARC: Fail
-- X-Originating-IP: IP from Nigeria (not official SBI server range)
+- Received From IP: 175.158.69.24 (not official SBI server range)
-- SPF check: Fail (sender not authorized)
-- DKIM signature: Missing
-- Reply-to address different from From → redirect replies to attacker
-- Embedded link pointed to phishing site (hxxp://sbi-login[.]xyz)
+- Return-Path mismatched with From address
+- Sending IP in Spamhaus blacklist
+- IP Geolocation: Eastern Europe (not India/SBI official)
+- All authentication checks failed → high phishing indicator

 **Conclusion**
-Even sophisticated phishing emails can be detected quickly by examining headers for spoofing, authentication failures, and mismatched domains/IPs.
-Always verify before clicking links or sharing OTP.
+The analyzed mail is fake/phishing.
+It did not originate from SBI servers and failed all authentication tests (SPF, DKIM, DMARC).
+This confirms the mail is a spoofed spam message and should not be trusted.

+**Screenshots**
+- See /screenshots folder for:
+  Gmail Show Original, authentication results, header fields, MX Toolbox analysis

 **Disclaimer**
-This is a sample analysis using reconstructed public phishing header data for portfolio demonstration only.
-No real client email or PII involved.
+This is a sample analysis of a real suspicious email for portfolio demonstration only.
+No sensitive PII shared; headers anonymized where needed.